- Robert Banniza, Senior Director – IT Center Security, AMSURG

 - Defined risk tolerance level.

-Module 2: Conduct the Risk Assessment
+Module 2: Conduct Threat and Risk Assessments

 Key Benefits Achieved

-- Final results of the risk assessment.
+- Defined scope of the threat and risk assessment

 Key Benefits Achieved